-Prepared by more than a dozen entities, including the island’s electric power authority (PREPA), the 63-page plan calls for a decade-long series of projects and operational improvements.
+Prepared by more than a dozen entities, including the island’s electric power authority (PREPA), the 63-page plan [PDF] calls for a decade-long series of projects and operational improvements.
 The plan is aimed at building an electric power system capable of surviving an “upper Category 4 event” (250-kilometer-per-hour winds) and heavy flood waters.

 Hurricane Maria largely destroyed the island’s electric infrastructure in September.
 Work continues to restore electric power service knocked out by high winds and flooding.

 Key elements of the plan were earlier shared with the Energywise blog in an interview with New York Power Authority President and CEO Gil Quiniones.
 He was one of seven industry leaders who made up a steering committee to oversee the plan’s creation.